| Previous Post | Top | Next Post |

 GRUB 2 wallpaper

-Place your JPEG wallpaper graphics (JPEG) in /boot/grub/
+Place your JPEG wallpaper graphics (JPEG) in /boot/grub/ and run

-or sudo dpkg-reconfigure grub-efi-amd64
+sudo update-grub or sudo dpkg-reconfigure grub-efi-amd64.

 GNOME desktop wallpaper